allinbits/cosmos-cash/docs/architecture/adr-002-docs-structure.md

 ##### docs/Explanation/ADR

-This is a folder that will track decisions regrading design and architecture (such as this).
+This is a folder that will track decisions regarding design and architecture (such as this).
 It will contain the following:

 - **docs/explanation/adr/README** - introduction to ADR
 - **docs/explanation/adr/PROCESS.md** which details how to raise ADRs